What is a mortgage pre-approval letter?

 Nope.
 A lender is required to honor a pre-approval letter and you are free to shop around for loans with other lenders once you’ve selected a house.

-Also, requesting more letters than you need might harm your credit score because many lenders carry out “hard” credit checks as part of the process, which inevitably give your score a temporary hit.
+Also, requesting more letters than you need might harm your credit score because many lenders carry out “hard” credit checks — sometimes called a “hard inquiry” — as part of the process, which inevitably impacts your credit report.

 Instead of getting multiple pre-approval letters, talk through your needs with one of your preferred lender’s loan officers.
-If that lender doesn’t meet your expectations, shop around.
+If that lender doesn’t meet your expectations, shop around for better mortgage options.

 Some mortgage companies can turn around a pre-approval letter within a few business days but some of this will depend on you.
 If you have all your documentation prepared and ready to submit, you’ll receive your pre-approval that much faster.
 Similarly, if you are responsive to queries from the lender then the process will move quicker.